 While on the detail, it was reported by other POWs that Albert stole water from the Japanese on eight different occasions and never was caught.
 Had he been caught, he would have been executed.
 The POWs described him as being extremely brave.

 Those POWs who died on the detail were buried at a cemetery on the bank of the river which may have contained 68 graves.
-Many of the original POWs became ill and were sent to Bilibid Prison, where the doctors referred to these POWs as “the walking dead,” since they were so ill they knew they would not live.
+Many of the original POWs became ill and were sent to Bilibid Prison.
 Albert developed cerebral malaria, but he was also weak from exhaustion and starvation.
 According to the records kept by the doctors at Bilibid, Pvt.
 Albert J. Christ was sent to Bilibid Prison on June 29 and died from cerebral malaria, starvation, and exhaustion on July 12, 1942.
 He was buried in the Bilibid Cemetery.